mozilla/data-docs/tools/stmo.md

   sophisticated visualizations supported by STMO.
 You can see a great many much more sophisticated queries and dashboards by browsing around and exploring the work that has been published by others.

+* The [redash help center](https://redash.io/help/) is useful for further deep diving into redash and all of its capabilities.